 Messaging services, such as Teams and Slack, are key to communicating with your co-workers in the office.
 They're even more important when you're working remotely.
 Sometimes, however, all that messaging can get to be a little too much when you're trying to focus on a task.
 Setting your status to away for a bit can help you to get through your to-do list.
 Here's a good Slack hack: Put up an away message if you'll be away from your computer for awhile.
 When you get back, quickly catch up on who's talking to you by clicking the @ symbol.

-Hate your laptop’s small screen?
-You can stream your computer, tablet, or phone onto your television using media players such as Apple TV, Google Chromecast, and Roku.
-If you’re looking for maximum ease, the Amazon Fire TV Cube lets you control your TV and smart home devices completely hands-free.
+Hate your laptop's small screen?
+Many people don’t realize that you can use a TV as a monitor.
+You can stream your computer and tablet, or cast your phone to your TV using media players such as Apple TV, Google Chromecast, and Roku.
+If you're looking for maximum ease, the Amazon Fire TV Cube lets you control your TV and smart home devices completely hands-free.

 In the office, there are whole teams devoted to keeping your work data safe.
 But what happens when your home office becomes your only office?
-There’s a simple tool that can keep your identity, location, and browsing history out of hackers’ hands.
-It’s called a virtual private network (VPN), and it provides an extra layer of security to your Wi-Fi connection.
+There's a work hack that can keep your identity, location, and browsing history out of hackers' hands.
+The tool is called a virtual private network (VPN), and it provides an extra layer of security to your Wi-Fi connection.
 Check with your employer to see if they provide access to a VPN service.
 If not, there are also affordable and effective ones available for a monthly fee, like Surfshark.
 Check out even more tips from our experts on how to secure your home network from hackers.